 National Guard units patrolled the Hartford city streets along with the Coast Guard and police, rescuing citizens in rowboats and taking them to temporary shelters.

-Every phone in the city was down.
-To restore phone service, switchboard operators were brought to work by rowboat.
+Not a single phone in the city worked.
+Switchboard operators came to work by rowboat to restore phone service.
 They then had to walk along an emergency catwalk from one building to the next.

 The power went out, and surgeons performed operations at Mt.
 Sinai hospital under battery-powered searchlights.
 At the Bond Hotel, guests checking out were rowed from the staircase to the desk to settle up and then floated to the railroad station.

 By then, the monumental cleanup of the 1936 flood had begun.
 Cellars were pumped out, buildings were inspected for safety and tons of debris were hauled away.
-Debris that collected next to the highway bridges was dynamited.
+Workers dynamited debris that collected next to the highway bridges.

 On April 5, 1936, The Hartford Courant published a pictorial souvenir of ‘the Disastrous Flood of 1936.’
 It said: